andreschaffer/slis-slos-examples/code-example/README.md

 # code-example

-A code example of a simple application providing a "ping" functionality to its users.
+This is a code example of implementing SLIs and SLOs on a simple application.

+## SLIs and SLOs definition
+Imagine that after good discussions with the different functions in your team, you agree that the "ping" functionality your service provides is the one that is important to your users, and come up with these SLIs and SLOs:
+- Availability: 95% of the "ping" requests succeed.
+- Latency: 95% of the "ping" requests complete in at most 100ms.

+You also define that the compliance period will be 28 rolling days, and that the measurements will be taken from the load balancer.

-## Overview
+## System Overview

+How the system looks and which tools are involved in this example are described below:

              │                             │
-          1  │                          2  │
+             │                             │
              │                             │
              ▼                             ▼
       ┌──────────────┐              ┌───────────┐